Marta44/to-press2019/README.md

 - Add CAPTCHA, a challenge-response authentication, to the contact form to block spammers and bots (Javascript needed).
 - Add General Data Protection Regulation (GDPR), which protects the Privacy Policy of European Union residents (Javascript needed).
 - Add "Ceramic lessons" page.
 This is a further opportunity for the artists but they need time to organize this activity and to feature its programme.
 - Add "Collaborations and projects" page.
 Once they build up their network and start to collaborate with more artists is important to dedicate to it a specific section.
-At the moment they collaborate only with a shop called "Madama Vintage" in Gallarate (VA), Italy.
+At the moment they collaborate only with an independent shop called "Madama Vintage" in Gallarate (VA), Italy.
 - Add a further and deeper description in the "About us" page about their education and artistic path.
 ---
 ## Technologies Used